mohsenasadi501/DataStructureAlgorithm/README.md

 }
 ```

-## AVLTrees
+## AVL Trees

-As i mentioned before every operation in BTS is run on O(log(n)) time complexity that this condition happends when the tree is balanced.
+As mentioned before every operation in BTS is run on O(log(n)) which this condition happens when the tree is balanced.

-In the balanced tree height of every node should be:
+In the balanced tree, the height of every node should be:

 `height(left) - height(right) <= 1`

-AVL tree are special type of BST that automatically re-balance themselves every time we add or remove nodes.
+AVL trees are a special type of BST that automatically re-balance themselves every time we add or remove nodes.

 #### Self-Balancing Tree